tier4/caret_doc/docs/visualization/path/response_time.md

 # Response Time

-In context of CARET, response time[^1] is defined how much of time costs from a message input to message output of a target path.
+In context of CARET, response time is defined how much of time costs from a message input to message output of a target path.
 Please refer to [FAQ](../../faq/faq.md#how-response-time-is-calculated) if you are interested in response time defined in CARET.

 <prettier-ignore-start>